MicrosoftDocs/win32/desktop-src/hwreqchkapi/hwreqchk-overview.md

 > Some information relates to a prerelease product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

 > [!IMPORTANT]
 > The feature described in this topic is available in pre-release versions of the [Windows Insider Preview](https://www.microsoft.com/software-download/windowsinsiderpreviewSDK).
-The earliest version in which these feature appears is Windows Insider Preview, version 10.0.25289.
+The earliest version in which these features appear is Windows Insider Preview, version 10.0.25289.

 The **Hardware Requirement Evaluator (HWREQCHK)** library is a set of APIs that allows developers to get information about a hardware device and determine if the machine is eligible to run a specific version of Windows 11 or later.
 These APIs are a family of APIs used to evaluate a machine/device against the new Windows 11 hardware requirements.
 It can also be used to determine which of the requirements are not met and what the machine’s hardware is currently.